kitchen island refresh with Porta Timber

 When it came to installing the contours, Tom just ran a bead of construction adhesive down the middle of the board and then nailed them back into place starting from the wall and working towards the corner.

-“Putting on the new benchtop was easy because they were done through the kaboodle cut to measure service, so all the hard work was done.
+“Putting on the new benchtop was easy because they were done through the kaboodle customisable range, so all the hard work was done.
 All I needed to do was apply a few blobs of construction adhesive and then screw it into place with some angle brackets.

 I managed to get the whole thing done in one weekend, so it is definitely an achievable job.”